Does groundnut (peanut) cause pimples and acne?

 Groundnut does not cause pimples or acne.
 Acne develops when the opening of hair follicles gets blocked and clogged with dead skin cells and oil, which may lead to the formation of swollen, red, pus-filled lesions called pimples.

-It is also generally accepted that the major factors that play a role in the development of acne and pimples are bacteria, excess sebum production, and hyperproliferation of the skin follicle cells.
+The major factors that contribute to the development of acne and pimples are bacteria, excess sebum production, and hyperproliferation of the skin follicle cells.

 This means that even though it's unlikely that groundnuts cause pimples, there is some evidence that they may contribute to pimples or make acne worse.
 This is because groundnut contains omega-6 fatty acids and androgen-like content.
 Omega-6 is linked to a reduced risk of cardiovascular diseases; however, different studies have linked it to an increased risk of inflammation and acne.